lukaszkorecki/mokujin/README.md

 > Output depends on the logging backend and appender configuration

-Furthermore, you can add/write a Ring middleware to inject request data to the logging context and make all your logging statements simpler.
+From here, you can add/write a Ring middleware to inject request data to the logging context and make all your logging statements simpler.

 In my own projects, I'm using Mokujin with Logback and Logback's Logstash appender for producing JSON logs that get sent to a JSON-aware log collector.
+Very simple middlewares for Ring, Hato and the background processing system ensure that all logs are enriched by contextual data (uri's, request/response time etc).

+## Logging backend support

 Technically, anything that supports SLF4j and  MDC should work with some configuration.
-See `examples` directory and Getting started section.
+See `examples` directory and Getting started section - Logback and log4j2 examples are provided.

 ## API & Usage